There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Frances (Chloe Grace Moretz) lost her mother a year ago and she is currently not speaking to her father.
 She is living in a New York City apartment with her best friend, Erica (Maika Monroe), but she still misses her mother dearly.
-Frances takes the subway to and from her job as a waitress at a nice restaurant, and one day she notices a purse that someone had left behind.
-Frances tries returning it to the lost and found but, when they are closed, Frances decides to take the purse home.
+Frances takes the subway to and from her job as a waitress at a nice restaurant, and one day she notices a purse that someone left behind on the subway.
+Frances tries returning it to the lost and found, but when they are closed, Frances decides to take the purse home.

 The Pros & Cons

 |The Pros||The Cons|